-Composer Scott Lee writes concert music infused with the visceral sounds of popular music.
-Lee has worked with musicians across genres, including leading orchestras such as the Baltimore Symphony Orchestra, the North Carolina Symphony, the Portland Symphony Orchestra, Symphony in C, Winston-Salem Symphony members, the Moravian Philharmonic, the Occasional Symphony, and the Peabody Symphony Orchestra, chamber groups such as yMusic, the Da Capo Chamber Players, Deviant Septet, chatterbird, Verdant Vibes, and ShoutHouse, as well as multi-platinum pop artist Ben Folds.
-He has received commissions from the Tanglewood Music Festival, the Aspen Music Festival & School, the Atlanta Symphony Youth Orchestra, loadbang, and the Baltimore Classical Guitar Society.
+Lee has worked with leading orchestras including the Baltimore Symphony Orchestra, the North Carolina Symphony, the Portland Symphony Orchestra, Symphony in C, the Moravian Philharmonic, Raleigh Civic Symphony, the Occasional Symphony, the Peabody Symphony Orchestra, and members of the Winston-Salem Symphony, as well as chamber groups such as the JACK Quartet, yMusic, the Da Capo Chamber Players, Deviant Septet, chatterbird, ShoutHouse, Verdant Vibes, and pop artist Ben Folds.
+Recent commissioners include the Tanglewood Music Center, Aspen Music Festival, Atlanta Symphony Youth Orchestra, Florida State Music Teachers Association, loadbang, and the Raleigh Civic Symphony.